A Midsummer Meme's Dream: Investigating Market Manipulations in the Meme Coin Ecosystem: Profit Extraction Manipulations

 \section{Profit Extraction Manipulations}

-Following our discovery that 82.6\% of high-performing meme coins exhibited manipulative practices (Sec.~\ref{subsec:artificial_growth_result}), this section explores whether such artificial growth is part of a calculated strategy to extract profits at the expense of investors.
-To track this progression from manipulation to extraction, we extended our analysis with OHLCV data from mid-January through mid-March 2025.
-This additional window allows us to observe whether tokens that experienced price increases are later involved in exit strategies.
+With 82.8\% of high-performing meme coins showing manipulative practices (Sec.~\ref{subsec:artificial_growth_result}), this section explores whether such artificial growth is part of a calculated strategy to extract profits at the expense of investors.
+To track this progression from manipulation to extraction, we extended our analysis using OHLCV data with hourly granularity from mid-January through mid-March 2025.